 If the defendant abused a position of public or private trust, or used a special skill, in a manner that significantly facilitated the commission or concealment of the offense, increase by 2 levels.
 This adjustment may not be employed if an abuse of trust or skill is included in the base offense level or specific offense characteristic.
-If this adjustment is based upon an abuse of a position of trust, it may be employed in addition to an adjustment under §3B1.1 (Aggravating Role); if this adjustment is based solely on the use of a special skill, it may not be employed in addition to an adjustment under §3B1.1 (Aggravating Role).
+If this adjustment is based upon an abuse of a position of trust, it may be employed in addition to an adjustment under 3B1.1 (Aggravating Role); if this adjustment under 3B1.1 (Aggravating Role); if this adjustment under 3B1.1 (Aggravating Role).